 \begin{definition} Fix a triple $(\ell, p, p')$ lifting a tropical hyperflex of multiplicity four on $\Gamma$.
 If $\overline{p}=\overline{p'}$ we say that the triple has an \emph{initial hyperflex} (of multiplicity four). \end{definition}

 In order to set up the local systems for types (5b) and (6b) we must discuss the partial Newton subdivisions giving rise to them.
-First, we note that these tropical hyperflexes are the vertices of an edge of $\Gamma$ with direction $(-3,1)$.
+First, we note that, up to symmetry, these tropical hyperflexes are the vertices of an edge of $\Gamma$ with direction $(-3,1)$.
 We denote these vertices by $v_r$ and $v_l$, respectively.
-Per our standard genericity conditions on $\sextic$ and choice of $\Dn{4}$-orbit representatives for $\Lambda$, any liftable one must have a tangency on one of the two leg adjacent to its top-vertex.
-This constraint fixes the dual cells $v_{r}^\vee$ and $v_l^{\vee}$ in the Newton subdivision of $\sextic$: they are the triangles with have vertices $\{(0,0), (1,1), (1,3)\}$ and $\{(0,0), (0,1), (1,3)\}$.
+Per our genericity conditions on $\sextic$ and choice of $\Dn{4}$-orbit representatives for $\Lambda$, any liftable one must have a tangency on one of the two leg adjacent to its top vertex.
+This constraint fixes the dual cells $v_{l}^\vee$ and $v_r^{\vee}$ in the Newton subdivision of $\sextic$: they are the triangles with vertices $\{(0,0), (0,1), (1,3)\}$ and $\{(0,0), (1,2), (1,3)\}$.
 The local equations for $\sextic$ at $v_l$ and $v_r$ become

 We let $\overline{p} = (\bar{x}, \bar{y})$ and $\overline{p'}=(\overline{r}, \overline{s})$ be the initial forms of $p$ and $p'$.